-Fixed cost per unit is calculated by dividing the total fixed costs of business by the number of units.
+Fixed cost per unit is calculated by dividing the total fixed costs by the number of units produced.

 A business has 86 per unit in variable costs and 120,000 per year in fixed costs.
 The business operates at a markup of 40%.
 What is the selling price when demand and production is 1,000 units and 3,000 units.

 At a production level of 1,000 units the calculation of the fixed cost per unit is as follows.